International Day for Biological Diversity – Building a shared future for all life

 How ProVeg is helping to fight biodiversity loss

 At the same time, it is clearly unrealistic to expect that everyone will shift their eating habits in the near future.
 While there’s no doubt that a global shift towards plant-based eating is taking place, it’s unlikely to happen fast enough without interventions from governments and intergovernmental organisations and support from organisations such as ProVeg.
-We urgently need to reformulate national dietary guidelines around the world, make fundamental changes to economic systems that currently subsidise and promote animal-based agriculture, and find ways to encourage both the already stellar growth of the plant-based sector and the emerging cultured-food sector.
+We urgently need to make fundamental changes to economic systems that currently subsidise and promote animal-based agriculture, and find ways to encourage both the already stellar growth of the plant-based sector and the emerging cultured-food sector.

 At ProVeg, we are working on all these aspects in detail and are making substantial progress.
 But we need all the help we can get in doing this urgently needed work.
 If you’d like to support ProVeg in fighting biodiversity loss and the climate crisis by changing the food system, you can do so here.
 All the support we receive is deeply appreciated and is helping to build a better world for all of the planet’s species.